Wiktionary: History and development

 Wiktionary was brought online on December 12, 2002, following a proposal by Daniel Alston and an idea by Larry Sanger, co-founder of Wikipedia.
 On March 28, 2004, the first non-English Wiktionaries were initiated in French and Polish.
 Wiktionaries in numerous other languages have since been started.
 Wiktionary was hosted on a temporary domain name (wiktionary.wikipedia.org) until May 1, 2004, when it switched to the current domain name.
 As of July 2021, Wiktionary features over 30 million articles (and even more entries) across its editions.
-The largest of the language editions is the English Wiktionary, with over 7.3 million entries, followed by the French Wiktionary with over 4.6 million and the Malagasy Wiktionary with over 1.8 million entries.
+The largest of the language editions is the English Wiktionary, with over 7.5 million entries, followed by the French Wiktionary with over 4.7 million and the Malagasy Wiktionary with over 3.5 million entries.
 Forty-three Wiktionary language editions contain over 100,000 entries each.

-Many of the definitions at the project's largest language editions were created by bots that found creative ways to generate entries or (rarely) automatically imported thousands of entries from previously published dictionaries.
+Many of the definitions in the project's largest language editions were created by bots that found creative ways to generate entries or (rarely) automatically imported thousands of entries from previously published dictionaries.
 Seven of the 18 bots registered at the English Wiktionary in 2007 created 163,000 of the entries there.